Shimwell/example_docker_to_ghcr_action/README.md

   - downloading into GH based CI is quicker

 There is also at least one disadvantage:
-  -names space for dockerimage is a bit longer (ghcr.io/ must be included in front of image name)
+  - names space for dockerimage is a bit longer (ghcr.io/ must be included in front of image name)